cecilitse/invoicer/README.md

 span = data.terms.payment.delay_in_days
 ```

-Finally, the generated view will contain:
+Then, the generated view will contain:

 ```html
 <span>10</span>